lukstafi/ocaml-metal/objc/README.md

 - `runtime.ml` - Main runtime module with Objective-C bindings (platform detection removed)
 - `type_description.ml` - Type description utilities

-**Note:** All platform-specific code paths have been simplified to use the macOS/Darwin implementations directly.

 ## Changes from Original camlkit-base

+All platform-specific code paths have been simplified to use the macOS/Darwin implementations directly.
+We removed static configuration and pick AMD vs. ARM architecture at runtime (at startup).

 ### Block Module Fixes